 You do not need a resource consent to inject liquid N fertiliser with your irrigation water, provided you have an appropriate backflow prevention device installed to ensure there is no backflow of contaminants directly into the water source.

 If you do not currently have a backflow prevention device installed and you are injecting liquid nitrogen fertiliser with irrigation water, you may need to apply for a resource consent.

-We strongly suggest you discuss the requirements with one of our consents planner to determine if a resource consent is required.
-It is a user-pays system, but we offer a free hour’s advice. contact us to set up an appointment with one of our consents planners or complete our online pre-application advice form.
+We strongly suggest you discuss the requirements with one of our consents planners to determine if a resource consent is required.
+It is a user-pays system, but we offer a free hour’s advice.
+Contact us to set up an appointment with one of our consents planners or complete our online pre-application advice form.

 In most cases, where resource consents have been obtained to take and use water or to discharge effluent to land, consents will already include conditions, which will require:

 - that an effective backflow prevention device is installed and operated within the pump outlet plumbing or mainline to prevent the backflow of contaminants into the water source;